Investment in Russia

 Russia - Investment

-FocusEconomics panelists project GDP shrinking 4.7% this year, which is down 0.6 percentage points from last month’s forecast.
-In 2021, the economy is seen rebounding 3.2%.
+FocusEconomics panelists project GDP to rebound and grow 3.0% in 2021, which is down 0.1 percentage points from last month’s forecast.
+For 2022, economy is seen expanding 2.4%.

 Russia - Investment Data

 5 years of economic forecasts for more than 30 economic indicators.